VolkerH/NapariPlayground/README.md

 ## Live webcam with face detection results as shapes layer

 Based on the opencv facedetect demo code.
 Adapted to napari.
-[Code](./LiveUpdate/webcam_opencv.py)
+Note: requires PyQt5, will crash with PySide (due to opencv using PyQt) [Code](./LiveUpdate/webcam_opencv.py)
 ![](./Gallery/webcam2.gif)